MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-03.md

 ### [Azure CLI](#tab/azure-cli-build)

-1. Log into registry if you haven't done so already.
-Use `az acr login --name \<registry-name>
+Step 1.
+Log into registry if you haven't done so already.
+Use `az acr login --name <registry-name>`.

-1. Build with `az acr build -t
+Step 2.
+Build with `az acr build -t `

 ---